 MRCCA model ordinance

-The model ordinance is a tool to help local governments develop new MRCCA zoning standards.
+The model ordinance is a tool to help local governments develop new MRCCA zoning standards consistent with the MRCCA rules (MR 6106.0070 Subp.
+5).
 Using the model will expedite DNR review and approval of local government ordinances.
 The model includes two documents that are updated regularly based on user feedback and to maintain consistency with statutes and other agency rules that may change from time to time.

 - MRCCA model ordinance with commentary

-This PDF document includes the model ordinance text AND commentary explaining provisions that may be confusing or misinterpreted.
+This MS Word document includes the model ordinance text AND commentary explaining provisions that may be confusing or misinterpreted.
 It also includes optional model ordinance text for better administration and resource protection.

 - MRCCA model ordinance